ivotron/popper2-paper/paper/paper.md

 * It is not meant to replace existing workflow engines.
 Popper workflows are extremely simple with a linear sequence of steps without any loops, conditionals, retries, or waits.
-It is intended to codify the highest level workflow like codifying the README file, or documentation that explains how to compile, run, and test a software project.
+It is intended to automate the highest level workflow like codifying the README file, or documentation that explains how to compile, run, and test a software project.

 ## Background